lunoxdev/eth-scanner/README.md

 cd ../client
 pnpm install

-# Create .env file to set the socket URL ( http://localhost:3000 )
+# Create .env file with your Fly.io or any other socket URL
 echo "VITE_SOCKET_URL=your_socket_here > .env

 pnpm dev